Extraction of the color dipole amplitude with physics-informed neural networks: Results and Discussion

-To assess the quality of the PINN fit, we perform a statistical analysis of the residuals.
-Figure~\ref{fig:parity} compares the predicted $F_2$ values (ensemble mean) against the experimental data.
-The points cluster tightly around the diagonal $y=x$ line.
-Figure~\ref{fig:pull} displays the distribution of the pull variable, $(F_2^{\text{pred}} - F_2^{\text{data}}) / \sigma_{\text{data}}$.
-The distribution approximates a standard normal Gaussian ($\mu \approx 0, \sigma \approx 1$), indicating that the model provides an unbiased description of the data within experimental uncertainties.
+To quantitatively assess the statistical quality of this fit, we analyze the distribution of residuals in Fig.~\ref{fig:stats}.
+The parity plot (Left) shows that the predicted values cluster tightly around the diagonal $y=x$ line, indicating no systematic bias.
+The pull distribution (Right), defined as $(F_2^{\text{pred}} - F_2^{\text{data}}) / \sigma_{\text{data}}$, approximates a standard normal Gaussian ($\mu \approx 0, \sigma \approx 1$), confirming that the model provides an unbiased description within experimental uncertainties.
+Quantitatively, the ensemble mean prediction yields a global $\chi^2 / \text{dof} \approx 0.972$ for the inclusive HERA $F_2$ data (where the degrees of freedom are defined by the number of data points minus the 5 extracted physical parameters).
+This value, being close to unity, demonstrates the high statistical fidelity of the PINN solution.